Organic learning = Embodied learning

 People losing the ability to exercise as they age

 Ease of breath, balance, grounding, finding 'dynamic stability' on your feet or sitting, and moving out of habits that perpetuate pain and tension.
-Confidence, grounding, and an overall sense of wellbeing.
+Getting grounded and getting back in your body.

 By its non-invasive nature, the method complements other treatments and interventions.